-Rachel wants to invest in a $100,000 rental property, but she only has about half of that amount in her IRA to make the investment.
-She decides that her IRA can make a 40 percent down payment on the rental property and obtain a non-recourse loan for the remaining 60 percent of the purchase price.
+Rachel wants to invest in a $100,000 rental property in her IRA.
+She only has about half of that amount in her account to make the investment.
+She decides her IRA can make a 40 percent down payment on the rental property and obtain a non-recourse loan to finance 60 percent of the purchase price.

-On the flip side, when an IRA is subject to UDFI tax, the IRA can take certain deductions to limit the impact of the UDFI tax.
-Her IRA can offset part of this tax by deducting 60 percent of certain expenses (property taxes, mortgage interest, repairs, etc.) and depreciation from the total income.
-Rachel’s IRA only pays tax on the net income.
+On the flip side, when an IRA is subject to UDFI tax, the IRA can take certain deductions to limit the impact of the tax.
+Rachel’s IRA can offset deduct 60 percent of certain expenses (property taxes, mortgage interest, repairs, etc.) and depreciation from the total income.
+The IRA only pays tax on the net income.

-Rachel’s IRA pays the mortgage each year and the property value increases.
-Therefore, the ratio of her IRA’s debt to equity decreases, meaning the percentage of the income subject to UDFI decreases as well.
+Rachel’s IRA pays the mortgage loan each year and the property value increases.
+The ratio of her IRA’s debt-to-equity decreases, which means the percentage of investment income subject to UDFI decreases.
 If Rachel decides to sell the property, her IRA receives the proceeds from the sale and owes UDFI tax on a portion of the profits.
-If the non-recourse loan is paid off by the time she sells, no UDFI applies!
+If the non-recourse loan is paid off by the time she sells, no UDFI applies.